-The payments of government grants and pensions in Durban are centralised at the office of the Department of Indian Affairs.
-The magistracy of Durban has as its southern boundary the Illovo River, which is some 20 miles from the centre of the City; to the north the magistracy extends up to Springvale which is about 15 miles from the centre of the City; and to the west the Indian population is scattered up to 15 miles from the centre of the City.
+centralized at the office of the Department of Indian Affairs.
+The magistracy of Durban has as its southern boundary the Illovo River, which is some 20 miles from the centre of the City; to the North the Magistracy extends up to Springvale which is about 15 miles from the centre of the City; and to the West the Indian population is scattered up to 15 miles from the centre of the City.
 It is thus evident that people have to come some considerable distance to receive their grants.
 Families dependent on the State represent the poorest section of the community.
 The transport fares which are paid to come to the office are an additional expense on the already difficult budget.
 Furthermore, recipients of such pensions are almost invariably old and disabled.